idf_component.yml

 or LICENSE.txt

-The license type will be:
+The license type will be determined as follows:

 license